jbreckmckye/trkl/README.md

     preference(); // 'I want pecan pie'

 In this instance, the computed 'preference' starts with only a subscription to 'firstChoice'.
 When - and only when - firstChoice is blanked out, 'preference' gets a subscription to 'secondChoice', too.
 This is a really powerful feature in Knockout and it's quite cool to know we can make it happen with a microlibrary.

+###What about circular references?

+If we have an observable *a* that informs an computed *b*, and then we have a new computed *c* that takes the value of *b* and inserts it into *a*, we get a triangular flow of information.

+Luckily, trkl will detect such instances and immediately throw an exception:

+    Circular reference detected